Im-Rises/pokedex-react/README.md

-# Getting Started with Create React App
+# pokedex-react

+## Description

+Pokédex made in React using the Pokepedia API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).